Do Gutter Guards Really Work in Kansas City?

 Short Answer: Yes, Gutter Guards do work!
 However, you have to get the right gutter guard.

 Longer Answer: You may have heard that gutter guards do not work – in fact, they are more frustrating then simply cleaning your gutters.
-This can be true.
+This can also be true.
 However, certain gutter guards do work – quite well actually.
 As with most products on the market, not all gutter covers are created equal.
 There are several designs out there, and it is important that the one you choose is designed for your home’s needs, is high-quality and is installed properly.

 When it comes to whether gutter guards work, five factors must be taken into consideration.